IGM-202-2225/project-1-JacobHarman33/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Top Down/Vertical
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: The camera does not move in this game
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
--   End Condition: _How does a game/round/level end?_
--   Scoring: _How does the player earn points in your game?_
+-   Player Health: The player has 3 lives which can be seen on the HUD at the top
+-   End Condition: A level ends when the player loses all their lives and they go to the game over screen
+-   Scoring: You earn points by shooting and destroying an enemy, the straightshot enemy gives 1000 points and the erratic enemy gives 2000 points

 ### Game Description

-_A brief explanation of your game.
-Include what is the objective for the player.
-Think about what would go on the back of a game box._
+You are a lone pilot in space, when you are ambushed by pirates!
+With no help in sight, your only hope is to survive as long as you can.
+Dodge enemies and their lasers and retaliate with your own lasers to earn points in three levels.
+Defeat as many enemies as you can before you yourself get defeated!

 ### Controls